RunzeW2/MLOps_practice/README.md

 # MLOps_practice
-THis is used for personal practice of MLops tools like DVC, Kubernetes, etc.
+This is used for personal practice of MLops tools like DVC, Kubernetes, etc.